eugeneceh/eugeneceh.github.io/README.md

 ## About Me

-Passionate about E Ink technology, Mempluh and all things Palm OS.
+Passionate about E Ink technology, Memplug and all things Palm OS.